ToshioCP/Gtk4-tutorial/src/sec12.src.md

 If you need it, use `g_signal_new_class_handler` function instead of `g_signal_new`.
 See [GObject API Reference](https://docs.gtk.org/gobject/func.signal_new_class_handler.html) for further information.
 - The return value of `g_signal_new` is the signal id.
-The type of signal id is guint, which is the same as unsigned int.
+The type of signal id is guint, which is an alias for unsigned int.
 It is used in the function `g_signal_emit`.
 - 16-26: Registers "open-response" signal.
 This signal has a parameter.